Shadowplayers: The Rise and Fall of Factory Records

 By James Nice

-In May 1978, a 'Factory for Sale' sign provided Alan Erasmus and Tony Wilson a name for their fledgling Manchester club night.
-This proved to be the launch of one of the most significant musical and cultural legacies of the late 20th century.
-The club's electrifying live scene soon translated to vinyl, and Factory Records went on to become the most innovative and celebrated record label of the next thirty years.
+In May 1978, a 'Factory for Sale' sign inspired Alan Erasmus and Tony Wilson to book a series of post-punk happenings at the Russell Club in Manchester.
+Soon this electrifying scene was translated to vinyl, with Factory Records goin on to become the most innovative and celebrated independent record label of the next thirty years.

-Always breaking new ground, Factory introduced the listening public to bands such as Joy Division, Orchestral Manoeuvres in the Dark, A Certain Ratio, Section 25, The Durutti Column and later New Order, James and Happy Mondays - yet its founders' avowed ambition was not chart success but 'a laboratory experiment in popular culture'.
+Always breaking new ground, Factory gave the world innovative and influential bands such as Joy Division, A Certain Ratio, Section 25, The Durutti Column and Orchestral Manoeuvres in the Dark, and later New Order, James and Happy Mondays.
+However its founders' avowed ambition was not chart success, but 'a laboratory experiment in popular culture.'

-In the years since, the label and its troubled folly, the Hacienda, have become both a legend and a cautionary tale, yet its definitive, authentic story has never been told - until now.
-Shadowplayers is the most complete, authoritative and thoroughly researched account of how a group of provincial anarchists and entrepreneurs saw off bankers, journalists and gun-toting gangsters to create the most influential, acclaimed and adored music of modern times.
+Factory collapsed with massive debts in 1991, and in the years since both the label and its troubled folly, The Haçienda, have become both a legend and a cautionary tale.
+However the definitive, authentic story has never been told - until now.
+Shadowplayers is the most complete, authoritative and thoroughly researched account of how a group of provincial anarchists and entrepreneurs saw off critics, bankers and gun-toting gangsters to create the most influential, acclaimed and adored music imprint of modern times.

 'Definitive and comprehensive, this is the actual story of Factory Records' (Peter Saville)